g0tmk/dotfiles-linux/README.md

   - xps9550 palmrest
   - xps9550 repaste
 - check grub bootloader (colors not working)
-- fix symlink to bin on x220 and add other binaries
 - add aliases to yeganesh with [this](https://github.com/8carlosf/dotfiles/blob/master/bin/dmenui)
-- check barrier on xps
 - edit start_syncthing
   - needs a better name, too bad `syncthing` is taken by the default install
   - if service running, opens a browser. otherwise it opens after ~4 seconds